ROCm/rocSOLVER/docs/source/userguide_logging_index.rst

 Multi-level Logging
 *************************

-Similar to rocBLAS, rocSOLVER provides logging facilities that can be used to output information on rocSOLVER function calls.
+Similar to `rocBLAS logging <https://rocblas.readthedocs.io/en/latest/logging.html>`_, rocSOLVER provides logging facilities that can be used to output information on rocSOLVER function calls.
 Three modes of logging are supported: trace logging, bench logging, and profile logging.